Luca Van Assche

-Luca Van Assche (/fr/; born 11 May 2004) is a French professional tennis player.
-He has a career-high ATP singles ranking of world No. 63, achieved on 23 October 2023 and a doubles ranking of No. 335, achieved on 9 January 2023.
+Luca Van Assche (/fr/; born 11 May 2004) is a Belgian-born French professional tennis player.
+He has a career-high ATP singles ranking of world No. 40 achieved on 24 August 2026 and a best doubles ranking of No. 335, reached on 9 January 2023.

+Van Assche has won one ATP Tour singles title at the 2026 Estoril Open.

+Early life

+Van Assche was born in Woluwe-Saint-Lambert, Belgium but his parents moved the whole family to Aix-en-Provence, France, where he was raised.
+Throughout his childhood, he also lived in Lyon and Paris.
+He started taking tennis lessons as a kid.

 Career

-Juniors
+2021: Junior No. 1

-Van Assche won the 2021 French Open Boys' Singles title, defeating fellow countryman Arthur Fils in the final.
+In 2021, Van Assche had remarkable results on ITF junior circuit.
+He won the boys' singles title at the 2021 French Open, defeating countryman Arthur Fils in the final.
+He reached an ITF junior combined ranking of world No. 1 on 5 July 2021.

-2022: ATP, Major doubles debuts, Maiden Challenger title and top 150
+2022: ATP & top 150 debuts

-In January 2022, ranked No. 445, Van Assche received a wildcard for the qualifying event at the 2022 Open Sud de France but lost to Roman Safiullin.
-He also made his ATP main draw doubles debut after receiving a wildcard into the main draw with Sascha Gueymard Wayenburg where they defeated David Vega Hernandez and Denys Molchanov to win their first ATP tour level match.
+In January, ranked No. 445, Van Assche received a wildcard for the qualifying event at the 2022 Open Sud de France but lost to Roman Safiullin.
+He also made his ATP main draw doubles debut after receiving a wildcard into the main draw with Sascha Gueymard Wayenburg where they defeated David Vega Hernández and Denys Molchanov to win their first ATP tour level match.

 He also made his Grand Slam debut in doubles at the French Open as a wildcard pair partnering also Gueymard Wayenburg.

 In October, Van Assche reached his first singles final on the ATP Challenger Tour in Lisbon, Portugal, entering the main draw as a qualifier and losing to Marco Cecchinato in the finals.
-As a result he broke into the top 250.
+As a result, he broke into the top 250.
 The following week, he made his ATP singles debut in Antwerp after qualifying for the main draw.

-On 14 November 2022, he entered the top 200 at world No. 198, after reaching the final of the Brest Challenger losing to Grégoire Barrère and the quarterfinals in Roanne.
+On 14 November, he entered the top 200 at world No. 198, after reaching the final of the Brest Challenger losing to Grégoire Barrère and the quarterfinals in Roanne.

 In December, Van Assche won his maiden Challenger title in Maia defeating qualifier Maximilian Neuchrist in the final.
-As a result he moved to No. 138 in the rankings, making him the youngest player in the top 150.
+As a result, he moved to No. 138 in the rankings, making him the youngest player in the top 150.